-- Check the road tax, insurance and road legality of the vehicle are in date and you have the correct documents.
+- Check the road tax, insurance, and road legality of the vehicle are in date and that you have the correct documents.

 - Give the car a great clean!

-These tips are key for making your road trip better!
+These tips are key to making your road trip better!

 2. Follow a road trip packing list

 Having everything you need will make your road trip much more enjoyable.
-Whilst over-preparation can spoil the adventure, there are some Road Trip Accessories you don’t want to be without whilst powering down the open road!
+Whilst over-preparation can spoil the adventure, there are some road trip accessories you don’t want to be without whilst powering down the open road!
 Following a road trip packing list can ensure you don’t forget anything.